 Improvements (real property) refers to any/all existing structures on the land.

 You should check Regular Assessment if you are appealing the market value as of the preceding January 1st.
 The filing period for the Regular Assessment is between July 2nd and September 15th every year.
-You should check Supplemental Assessment if you received a Supplemental Notice or Roll Change/Escape Assessment (if you have received a Roll Change or Escape Assessment Notice).
-You have 60 days in which to file an appeal based on the date of your Supplemental Notice.
+You should check Supplemental Assessment if you received a Supplemental Notice, or Roll Change/Escape Assessment (if you have received a Roll Change or Escape Enrollment Notice).
+You have 60 days in which to file an appeal based on the date of your Supplemental Notice, or Escape Enrollment Notice.

 Yes, you may check as many items as you believe will support your request for a reduction in Assessment.
 Read the instructions for completing the application in their entirety.
 Publication 30 (found at www.boe.ca.gov) also has information about the different types of residential property assessment appeals.